About This Drive

 Enjoy a relaxing lunch in the shaded parklands of Cloncurry Unearthed Visitor Information Centre where you’ll find one of Australia’s most comprehensive gem and mineral collections.

-Cloncurry to Richmond
+Day 9: Cloncurry to Julia Creek to Richmond (286km)

 Leaving Julia Creek, it’s about another 90 minutes to Richmond.
 While Richmond is about 500 kilometres from the ocean, it was once the heart of an ancient inland sea.
 Unlock your inner-palaeontologist and explore Australia’s ancient marine past at Richmond’s free fossil hunting sites.